Notes to Contributors

 Submission is accepted only through this online portal.
 Submissions via email or any other method will not be accepted.

 Since Language is a journal of the LSA, it is strongly encouraged that at least one author of any manuscript submitted for review should be a member of the LSA (although this will not be enforced as a requirement of submission).
 However, for any manuscript that appears in Language, it will be strictly enforced that at least one author is a current LSA member.
-(Book reviews and responses to 'Perspective' papers are exempt from this requirement.)
+(Book reviews and responses to papers in the Perspectives section are exempt from this requirement.)